morphic-bio/process_features/README.md

 An interactive HTML plot file named `umi_counts_histogram.html` is generated in each sample's output directory.
 This plot displays the cumulative histogram of feature counts per barcode, overlaid with the Expectation-Maximization (EM) model fit.

 Key features of this plot include:
-- **Interactive Scales**: A dropdown menu allows switching the Y-axis between linear and logarithmic scales for better visualization of count distributions.
+- **Interactive Scales:** A dropdown menu allows switching the Y-axis between linear and logarithmic scales for better visualization of count distributions.
-- **Component Visualization**: The individual components of the EM fit (e.g., noise, signal, multiplets) are plotted as separate lines.
+- **Component Visualization:** The individual components of the EM fit (e.g., noise, signal, multiplets) are plotted as separate lines.
-- **Cutoff Lines**: Vertical lines indicate the minimum and maximum signal cutoffs determined by the EM model.
+- **Cutoff Lines:** Vertical lines indicate the minimum and maximum signal cutoffs determined by the EM model.
-- **Detailed Information**: Hovering over the plot provides detailed information about the observed counts and the fitted model values.
+- **Detailed Information:** Hovering over the plot provides detailed information about the observed counts and the fitted model values.

 This plot is crucial for quality control, allowing for a visual assessment of the EM model's performance and the resulting signal-to-noise separation.